 The landing force was covered by Commodore G. N. Oliver’s 21st Carrier Squadron (light anti-aircraft cruisers Phoebe and Royalist, escort carriers Hunter, Stalker, Emperor and Khedive, destroyers Saumarez, Venus, Vigilant and Virago, eight frigates and two sloops).

-In ‘Bishop’ (ii) decoy operation, Vice Admiral H. T. C. Walker’s covering group (3rd Battle Squadron, otherwise Task Force 63) with the battleships Queen Elizabeth and French Richelieu, escort carriers Shah and Empress, heavy cruisers Cumberland and Suffolk, light cruisers Ceylon and Dutch Tromp, and destroyers Rotherham, Tartar, Nubian, Penn and Verulam) undertook carrierborne air and gunfire attacks on the Japanese positions at Car Nicobar and Port Blair, in the Nicobar and Andaman island groups in the Gulf of Bengal from which a flanking counterattack was theoretically possible.
+In 'Bishop' (ii) decoy operation, Vice Admiral H. T. C. Walker’s covering group (3rd Battle Squadron, otherwise Task Force 63) with the battleships Queen Elizabeth and Free French Richelieu, the escort carriers Shah and Empress, the heavy cruisers Cumberland and Suffolk, the light cruisers Ceylon and Free Dutch Tromp, and the destroyers Rotherham, Tartar, Nubian, Penn and Verulam) undertook carrierborne air and gunfire attacks on the Japanese positions at Car Nicobar and Port Blair, in the Nicobar and Andaman island groups in the Gulf of Bengal from which a flanking counterattack was theoretically possible.